j-/usstates/README.md

 ### Case

 `usstates` is case insensitive.
-The folling commands are equivalent:
+The following commands are equivalent:

 ```sh
 $ usstates new york